 A prospective plaintiff therefore has a difficult decision to make at the outset of litigation regarding mitigation.
-As Moore notes: "[a] party who pursues a claim for specific performance faces greater uncertainty and more serious risk than a party who chooses to mitigate his/her losses and seek damages."
-For example, should the plaintiff commence and pursue litigation without taking steps to acquire another, similar interest or asset?
-This course of action may bolster the plaintiff's claims relating to uniqueness and the inability of damages to compensate for the loss - thereby enhancing the chance of being awarded specific performance.
-However, if the plaintiff fails to satisfy the court that it is entitled to specific performance or, more accurately, that it had a "fair, real, and substantial justification" or a "substantial and legitimate" interest in specific performance, it risks having the damages award reduced or eliminated through a failure to mitigate.
+As Moore notes: "[a] party who pursues a claim for specific performance faces greater uncertainty and more serious risk than a party who chooses to mitigate his/her losses and seek damages."131 For example, should the plaintiff commence and pursue litigation without taking steps to acquire another, similar interest or asset?
+This course of action may bolster the plaintiff's claims relating to uniqueness and the inability of damages to compensate for the loss - thereby enhancing the chance of being awarded specific performance or, more accurately, that it had a "fair, real, and substantial justification" or a "substantial and legitimate" interest in specific performance, it risks having the damages award reduced or eliminated through a failure to mitigate.

-In Fuhr Estate, Justice Manderscheid stated that "the question of whether it is reasonable to 'litigate rather than mitigate' is dependent upon the particular circumstances."
-The reasonableness of a plaintiff's actions (or inaction) pertaining to mitigation may be a fact based inquiry dependent on the circumstances; however, as noted in Southcott, the "determination of what is reasonable conduct must be read in light of Semelhago."
-This suggests that the same considerations discussed in detail above relating to specific performance and date of assessment (evidence of uniqueness; business rationale; "early and repeated" notice of claim; land titles registrations; prosecuting the claim expeditiously and so on) apply equally in determining the reasonableness of a plaintiff's decision not to mitigate.
+In Fuhr Estate, Justice Manderscheid stated that "the question of whether it is reasonable to 'litigate rather than mitigate' is dependent upon the particular circumstances."132 The reasonableness of a plaintiff's actions (or inaction) pertaining to mitigation may be a fact based inquiry dependent on the circumstances; however, as noted in Southcott, the "determination of what is reasonable conduct must be read in light of Semelhago."133 This suggests that the same considerations discussed in detail above relating to specific performance and date of assessment (evidence of uniqueness; business rationale; "early and repeated" notice of claim; land titles registrations; prosecuting the claim expeditiously and so on) apply equally in determining the reasonableness of a plaintiff's decision not to mitigate.